Keeping Providence Safe

 Can I get a different vaccine type for my booster dose?

-The City of Providence is currently booking available appointments for upcoming COVID-19 Vaccine Clinics in Providence.
-Appointments are available on a first-come-first-serve basis.
+COVID-19 vaccination clinics are available in Providence and surrounding cities and towns.
 Vaccines are available to anyone regardless of immigration status.
 Additionally, they are offered at no cost and no insurance is required.

 Please note: Internet Explorer will not work with the following links.
 Residents having trouble accessing the registration portal should first try to copy and paste the registration links into their browsers before dialing 3-1-1 or (401) 421-2489 for assistance.